Have I Changed My Plans?+

 If you have any special needs or concerns that it is important for your program to know about, now is the time to talk to them or write them with this information.
 For example, do you have a learning disability, ADD, special medical needs, or special counseling needs?
 Do you have concerns about how your gender, race or sexual preference will be perceived abroad?
 Programs that know about your special needs and concerns prior to your arrival are best able to help you settle into your program successfully.
 If you are unsure with whom to speak, or if you want some advice about alerting your program to a special need or concern, please talk to the Center for Global Education for advice.

 As a rising senior, there are a number of programs and information sessions that are geared toward you.
 Before you leave, take the time to stop by the Center for Career Development to learn about job search and graduate school assistance that is available to you.
 You can pick up handouts on resume and cover letter writing, conducting a job search, interviewing, the graduate school application and testing process, and more.

 From the United States

 A passport is an official document of identification issued to citizens of their own country and allows the individual to travel to and from a foreign country in accordance with visa restrictions.
-All study abroad students need a passport to enter into or return from any country in the world.
+All global study students need a passport to enter into or return from any country in the world.
 The passport is the most important document a traveler has.
 You should keep your passport with you at all times when you are traveling.
-When you reach your study abroad destination, keep your passport in a safe place.
+When you reach your global study destination, keep your passport in a safe place.
 You should also have a photocopy of your passport - kept apart from your passport - to assist you in the event that you lose your passport.